jpmorganchase/Kinexys-ssi-sdk-examples/README.md

-# Onyx SSI SDK Examples Repository
+# Kinexys SSI SDK Examples Repository

 ## Introduction

-This repository contains a set of comprehensive typescript code examples to demonstrate the capabilities of the [Onyx SSI SDK](https://github.com/jpmorganchase/onyx-ssi-sdk).
+This repository contains a set of comprehensive typescript code examples to demonstrate the capabilities of the [Kinexys SSI SDK](https://github.com/jpmorganchase/Kinexys-ssi-sdk).
 Each script focuses on a specific function of the SDK.

-This repository can also be used as self-help guide for developers who aspire to build their own use-cases using Onyx SSI SDK.
+This repository can also be used as self-help guide for developers who aspire to build their own use-cases using Kinexys SSI SDK.

 ## Features